matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 The client  adds a `party_id` field containing this ID to the top-level of the content of all VoIP events it sends on the call, including `m.call.invite`.
 Clients use this to identify remote echo of their own
-events: since a user may now call themselves, they can no longer ignore events from their own user.
+events: since a user may call themselves, they cannot simply ignore events from their own user.
 This field also identifies different answers sent by different clients to an invite, and matches `m.call.candidates` events to their respective answer/invite.